Quark-diquark effective mass formalism for heavy baryon spectroscopy: Methodology

 Consequently, baryon wave functions can be expressed in terms of the wave functions of individual quarks and diquarks.
 Decuplet ($J^P=\frac{3}{2}^+$) baryons are composed solely of axial-vector diquarks, while octet ($J^P=\frac{1}{2}^{(\prime)+}$) baryons can contain both axial-vector and scalar diquarks, which are equally weighted in the limit of $SU(6)$ symmetry.
 The resulting quark-diquark wave functions of $SU(3)$ baryons are given in Appendix \ref{A2}.
 These wave functions are normalized to reproduce the three-quark wave functions of baryons \cite{Lichtenberg:1975ap}.
 Therefore, the probability of a diquark in a baryon being in an axial-vector or scalar state is dictated by the Clebsch-Gordon (CG) coefficients involved in the limit of exact $SU(6)$ symmetry \cite{Khanna:1983qwl, Anisovich:2010wx}.
 Thus, using the baryon wave function expressed as a quark-diquark configuration, one can obtain the baryon mass expressions in terms of the masses of quarks and diquarks.
 Both axial-vector and scalar diquarks contribute to the total mass of the baryon states, with their overall contributions determined by the corresponding CG coefficients associated with the wave functions.
 Appendix \ref{A3} lists the baryon mass expressions obtained from quark-diquark wave functions.

 The baryon mass, though fundamentally governed by the QCD Hamiltonian, is often estimated using a non-relativistic three-quark model.
 In this approach, a unitary transformation projects the QCD Hamiltonian onto a parametrized mass operator acting on quark-level spin-flavor wave functions \cite{Morpurgo:1999mr, Dillon:2009pf}.
 This operator effectively encodes key QCD dynamics, including confinement, chiral symmetry breaking, gluon exchange, and diquark correlations.
 Within this framework, the spin-flavor structure dictated by $SU(6)$ symmetry determines the relative contributions of scalar and axial-vector diquarks, weighted by CG coefficients.
 These coefficients influence the operator’s expectation values, thereby affecting the baryon mass and hyperfine splittings \cite{Khanna:1983qwl}.
-Importantly, all three diquark pairings contribute via quark-quark interactions mediated by one-gluon exchange~(OGE).
+Importantly, all three diquark pairings contribute via quark-quark interactions mediated by OGE.

-We introduce QDEMF as a refined framework for estimating baryon masses by incorporating diquark correlations directly into the effective mass scheme (EMS) \cite{Mohan:2022sxm, Hazra:2021lpa, Dhir:2013nka, DeRujula:1975qlm}.
-In this framework, various interaction contributions to baryon masses are absorbed through renormalization of constituent quark masses.
-In EMS, the constituent masses thus incorporate all spin-independent effects of confinement and color-Coulomb dynamics, while treating strong hyperfine interactions explicitly via spin-spin correlations.
+We introduce QDEMF as a refined framework for estimating baryon masses by incorporating diquark correlations directly into the effective mass scheme (EMS)~\cite{Mohan:2022sxm, Hazra:2021lpa, Dhir:2013nka, DeRujula:1975qlm}.
+In the standard EMS, all spin-independent effects of confinement and color-Coulomb dynamics are absorbed into renormalized constituent quark masses, while strong hyperfine interactions are treated explicitly via spin–spin correlations.
+In the present QDEMF, we retain this hyperfine structure but depart from the standard scheme by computing the spin-independent binding energy contribution explicitly and separately, rather than absorbing it into the constituent masses \cite{Morpurgo:1989my, Morpurgo:1999mr}.
+This separation allows the color-Coulomb dynamics to be tracked across the light-to-heavy quark transition without conflating spin-independent and spin-dependent contributions at the level of the effective diquark mass.
 This approach models baryons as three constituent quarks interacting via spin-dependent OGE,

 where $m_i$ are constituent masses of the $i$th quark in a baryon.
 The spin operators of the $i$th and $j$th quarks are designated by $\bm{s_i}$ and $\bm{s_j}$ correspondingly.
 The strong hyperfine interaction term, $b_{ij}$, is given by